 - Guarantees quality of work and standard, including materials used

 - Ensure quality performance and timeliness of the delivery of the finished project; make sure that the contractor complete the project on time, and reimburse the client if they incurred any losses as a result of the delay

 - Protect against losses, including lost deposit arising from the contractor’s delay or repair costs

 For the business owners/contractors:

-- Boost business reputation and improves image to clients; clients appreciates surety bonds because they provide financial and contractual guarantees that the project will be completed as specified in the contract
+- Boost business reputation and improves image to clients; clients appreciate surety bonds because they provide financial and contractual guarantees that the project will be completed as specified in the contract

 - Surety Bonds increases the likelihood that the contractor will win the bid; it shows the contractor’s ability to deliver on its commitments, and this is backed by a bond

 - Assures subcontractors that you as a contractor are committed to the project and will see to its completion and is ready to work with them.
-The surety bonds also builds confidence to your subcontractors that they will bet paid
+The surety bonds also build confidence in your subcontractors that they will bet paid

 - They are required by law, particularly when involving publicly-funded projects, as well as a requirement before a contract is awarded.
 A contractor’s ability to obtain a bond quickly allows them to take on large-scale projects

 Consumer Awareness is Still Lacking